CallmeTruong/voice_summarizer/readme.md

   v
 Amazon S3  <---->  AWS Lambda  <---->  Amazon Transcribe
   |
-  | transcript and processing artifacts
+  | transcripts, segment summaries, and processing artifacts
   v
 Celery worker + Redis
   |
-  | vectorization, summaries, assistant context
+  | chunking, embedding, summaries, retrieval preparation
   v
 DynamoDB + S3 Vector storage
 ```

 The frontend uploads audio directly to S3 using presigned URLs from the backend.
 S3 events trigger Lambda functions that start transcription jobs.
-Celery workers wait for transcription output, process the transcript, create vectorized segments, and update the recording status.
-The assistant uses the processed content to answer user questions in context.
+Celery workers wait for transcription output, segment the transcript, generate embeddings, write vectors to Amazon S3 Vector, store summary artifacts in S3, and update recording state in DynamoDB.
+The assistant then retrieves the most relevant transcript context for each question and uses it to answer in context.

+## Retrieval Workflow

+The assistant follows a retrieval-augmented generation workflow for each recording:

+1. A completed transcript is split into topic-aware chunks.
+2. Each chunk is embedded with the configured sentence-transformer model.
+3. Embeddings are written to the configured S3 Vector bucket and index.
+4. Segment summaries and global summaries are stored in S3.
+5. When a user asks a question, the backend selects an appropriate retrieval strategy.
+6. The assistant queries the vector index for relevant segments, combines that context with recording memory, and sends the prompt to the configured LLM.

+This keeps answers grounded in the uploaded recording instead of relying only on the model's general knowledge.

 ## Tech Stack